 's latest COVID stories, updates and information resources, click here

-Humboldt County’s total number of residents who have tested positive for COVID-19 now stands at 293, after seven new cases were reported today.
+A total of 3,560 Humboldt County residents have tested positive for COVID-19 after seven new cases were reported today.

 For the most recent COVID-19 information, visit cdc.gov or cdph.ca.gov.
-Local information is available at humboldtgov.org or during business hours by contacting firstname.lastname@example.org or calling 707-441-5000.
+Local information is available at humboldtgov.org or by contacting [email protected] or calling 707-441-5000.

 Humboldt Health Alert: humboldtgov.org/HumboldtHealthAlert